KaiyiPeng/DAGNet-for-bone-marrow-classification/README.md

 ```

 The "model" parameter is used to select different network models, and the optional models include densenet, DAGNet, resNeXt50, resNeXt101.
 The "resume" parameter is the option to load the pre-trained model. "cell_list_path" indicates the address list file of all images in the dataset.

+You can download the pre-trained model of DAGNet here: https://pan.baidu.com/s/1EXJn-4ePmXbifVYLXdwLlQ?pwd=4gi9